zbraniecki/l20n.js/docs/builtins.rst

 Implicit use
 ============

-In order to simplify most common scenarios, L20n will run a default built-in while resolving placeables.
+In order to simplify most common scenarios, L20n will run some default functions while resolving placeables.

-For the list of implicit built-ins, the implict example has exactly the same result as the explicit one.
+For the list of implicit functions, the implict example has exactly the same result as the explicit one.

 ``NUMBER``
-    If the variable passed from the developer is a number and is used in a placeable, L20n will implicitly call a `NUMBER` built-in on it.
+    If the variable passed from the developer is a number and is used in a placeable, L20n will implicitly call a `NUMBER` function on it.

     Example::